Jacarte/tiger-graal/Readme.md

 Truffe can set the function call arguments in a api class named Frame, that is optimized in the graal vm execution.

-In Tiger we have nested functions args scopes, for this reason, I added an extra argument in the Frame object passed to a function call.
+In Tiger we have nested functions args scopes.
+For this reason, I added an extra argument in the Frame object passed to a function call.

 To pass arguments to a function call I set the arguments as follows :
    - The first argument is the current execution branch Frame